2026 Virginia redistricting referendum: First passage of amendment legislation

-In 2025, Texas lawmakers adopted a new congressional map, which is expected to grant Republicans five additional congressional seats.
+In 2025, Texas lawmakers adopted a new congressional map, which is expected to grant Republicans as many as five additional congressional seats.
 Other states followed suit with their own redistricting plans.

-On October 23, 2025, The New York Times reported that Virginia was planning a constitutional amendment to allow for redistricting.
+On October 23, 2025, The New York Times reported that Virginia was planning a constitutional amendment to allow for redistricting, with the goal of the change being, according to Virginia Senate Majority Leader Scott Surovell, "address[ing] actions by the Trump administration."

-On October 24, House Majority Leader Charniele Herring introduced a resolution that would allow the Virginia General Assembly to consider constitutional amendments related to redistricting during a special election.
-On October 27, the resolution was agreed to by the House of Delegates in a 50 to 42 vote, and on October 29, the state Senate agreed to it in a 21 to 17 vote.
+In Virginia, constitutional amendments have to be approved by the legislature in two consecutive legislative sessions, with a general election in between them, prior to being sent to the public for final passage.
+On October 24, Democratic House Majority Leader Charniele Herring introduced a resolution to expand the scope of a 2024 special session to allow the Virginia General Assembly to consider constitutional amendments related to redistricting in the session.
+On October 27, the resolution was agreed to by the House of Delegates in a 50–42 vote, and on October 29, the state Senate agreed to it in a 21–17 vote.

-On October 28, four Democratic Virginia Delegates introduced the constitutional amendment.
-On the same day, Jason Miyares, the Republican Attorney General of Virginia who is also running for a second term, issued an opinion saying that the process required to add a constitutional amendment to the ballot cannot be shortened by the General Assembly calling a special session during an ongoing election.
+On October 28, four Democratic Virginia Delegates introduced the redistricting constitutional amendment during the special session.
+On the same day, Jason Miyares, then the Republican Attorney General of Virginia who was also running for a second term in 2025, issued a non-binding opinion saying that the process required to add a constitutional amendment to the ballot cannot be shortened by the General Assembly calling a special session during an ongoing election.

-On October 29, the Virginia House of Delegates passed the amendment in a 51 to 42 vote on party lines.
+On October 29, the Virginia House of Delegates passed the amendment in a 51–42 vote on party lines.
 Before the vote took place, there was contentious debate, and the Sergeant-at-Arms was called to the floor at one point.
-The bill then moved on to the Senate Privileges & Elections Committee, which approved the bill in an 8 to 6 vote the same day.
-The Senate passed the bill 21-16 on October 31, sending it to the 164th General Assembly for further consideration.
+The bill then moved on to the Senate Privileges & Elections Committee, which approved the bill in an 8–6 vote the same day.
+The Senate passed the bill 21–16 on October 31, sending it to the 164th General Assembly for further consideration.

-164th General Assembly
+Second passage

-Democrats retained and expanded their majority in the House of Delegates in the 2025 election, in addition to flipping all three executive offices.
-Upon winning the trifecta, the Democratic legislative caucuses intend to re-approve the amendment and send it to a Spring 2026 referendum for consideration.
-Upon approval of the referendum, the amendment and approved map will take effect prior to the 2026 congressional elections.
+Virginia Democrats retained and expanded their majority in the Virginia House of Delegates in the 2025 election, in addition to flipping all three executive offices.
+Upon winning the trifecta, Virginia Democrats intended to re-approve the amendment and send it to a referendum for voters’ consideration.
+As the amendment needed to be passed a second time, the Senate, on January 16, 2026, passed the constitutional amendment, following the House of Delegates which had done so earlier in the week.
+Governor Spanberger signed enabling legislation for the referendum on February 4.

-Litigation

-In Tazewell County, a lawsuit was filed in Tazewell County General District Court against the House and Senate clerks, seeking an injunction against the effort.
-The lawsuit argued that the purpose of the special session was to settle a budget dispute in 2024, and although the session was still technically open, the new bill was outside of the scope of the session, making it invalid.
-Delegate Terry Kilgore, state Senators Bill Stanley and Ryan McDougle, and a citizen member of the commonwealth's bipartisan redistricting commission were named as plaintiffs.
-The lawsuit was delayed.
+Contents and amendment

+Ballot wording

+On the ballot, voters were shown the following question:Question: Should the Constitution of Virginia be amended to allow the General Assembly to temporarily adopt new congressional districts to restore fairness in the upcoming elections, while ensuring Virginia's standard redistricting process resumes for all future redistricting after the 2030 census?